FAIRplus/the-fair-cookbook/content/recipes/applied-examples/ehden-ohdsi_matched.md

 Prioritization of initial digital resources to FAIRify was important, as the OHDSI ecosystem is quite extensive.
-In light of the study-a-thon on COVID-19 held in March 2020 by OHDSI and after a [community inventory](https://forums.ohdsi.org/t/implementing-the-fair-principles-in-the-ohdsi-approach-and-tools/10387), studies and database (URL_TO_INSERT_TERM_96 https://fairsharing.org/search?fairsharingRegistry=Database) s were selected as relevant digital resources to FAIRify, as these are important resources for the researchers studying observational health data on COVID-19 and related topics.
+In light of the study-a-thon on COVID-19 held in March 2020 by OHDSI and after a [community inventory](https://forums.ohdsi.org/t/implementing-the-fair-principles-in-the-ohdsi-approach-and-tools/10387), studies and databases were selected as relevant digital resources to FAIRify, as these are important resources for the researchers studying observational health data on COVID-19 and related topics.

 ### Current status of database and study dissemination in OHDSI

-**Database (URL_TO_INSERT_TERM_97 https://fairsharing.org/search?fairsharingRegistry=Database) s in OHDSI**
+**Databases in OHDSI**

-General sources that provide informat (URL_TO_INSERT_TERM_99 https://fairsharing.org/search?recordType=model_and_format) ion on observational health database (URL_TO_INSERT_TERM_98 https://fairsharing.org/search?fairsharingRegistry=Database) s that are conformed to the OMOP CDM (URL_TO_INSERT_RECORD-ABBREV_100 https://fairsharing.org/FAIRsharing.qk984b)  are the
+General sources that provide information on observational health databases that are conformed to the OMOP CDM (URL_TO_INSERT_RECORD-ABBREV_38 https://fairsharing.org/FAIRsharing.qk984b)  are the
 [data network page](https://www.ohdsi.org/web/wiki/doku.php?id=resources:2020_data_network),
 the [EMIF catalogue](https://emif-catalogue.eu/) and the [EHDEN Portal](https://portal.ehden.eu) (under development).

-The data network page of OHDSI shows some metadata on database (URL_TO_INSERT_TERM_101 https://fairsharing.org/search?fairsharingRegistry=Database) s converted to the OMOP CDM (URL_TO_INSERT_RECORD-ABBREV_102 https://fairsharing.org/FAIRsharing.qk984b) .
+The data network page of OHDSI shows some metadata on databases converted to the OMOP CDM (URL_TO_INSERT_RECORD-ABBREV_39 https://fairsharing.org/FAIRsharing.qk984b) .

-The [EMIF catalogue](https://emif-catalogue.eu/) is developed by the European Medical Informat (URL_TO_INSERT_TERM_103 https://fairsharing.org/search?recordType=model_and_format) ion Framework (EMIF) and enables publishing and sharing of metadata on health data sources.
-Different consortia implementing the OMOP CDM (URL_TO_INSERT_RECORD-ABBREV_104 https://fairsharing.org/FAIRsharing.qk984b)
+The [EMIF catalogue](https://emif-catalogue.eu/) is developed by the European Medical Information Framework (EMIF) and enables publishing and sharing of metadata on health data sources.
+Different consortia implementing the OMOP CDM (URL_TO_INSERT_RECORD-ABBREV_40 https://fairsharing.org/FAIRsharing.qk984b)
-disseminate metadata on database (URL_TO_INSERT_TERM_105 https://fairsharing.org/search?fairsharingRegistry=Database) s in this catalogue.
-The EHDEN Portal builds on technology from the EMIF catalogue and further expands this with functionality to compare database (URL_TO_INSERT_TERM_106 https://fairsharing.org/search?fairsharingRegistry=Database) s and run studies in the network.
+disseminate metadata on databases in this catalogue.
+The EHDEN Portal builds on technology from the EMIF catalogue and further expands this with functionality to compare databases and run studies in the network.

 **Studies in OHDSI**